 Lord Huron – Watch Me Go.
-Lyrics & Meaning
+Lyrics Meaning: Escaping a Toxic Past and Reclaiming Freedom

 And I was glad to see you, but it’s better I go